AlexRogalskiy/Astra101Java/README.md

 mvn exec:java
 ```

-If you are not using Maven all dependencies are in the folder libs at root of this repo
+If you are not using Maven all dependencies are in the folder `libs` at root of this repo

-THE END.